eandf/DocuInsight/analyzer/README.md

 - The [Linode Website or App](https://www.linode.com/)

 By following these steps, you can ensure the Analyzer is set up and running effectively, either locally or on the cloud.

+### Step 4: Run it

+Follow the same steps for running it but now do it in the pod instance of your personal computer